 As being far away from Halong City, the locals usually travel by bus or car to Cai Rong Port, Van Don District, and board a high-speed boat at the harbor.
 It takes from 45 to 90 minutes to reach Bai Tu Long Bay.

 For tourists coming to Halong Bay, there’s a great diversity of both day tours and overnight cruises towards Bai Tu Long Bay.
-Tourists often choose one-night or two-night itinerary to uncover the beauty of Bai Tu Long Bay.
-Check this out for the best deals of Bai Tu Long Bay tour.
+Tourists often choose a one-night or two-night itinerary to uncover the beauty of Bai Tu Long Bay.
+Check this out for the best deals on the Bai Tu Long Bay tour.